aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 The [integration test](tests/integration/test_api_gateway.py) setup determines the [API endpoint](tests/integration/test_api_gateway.py#L56).

 The [integration test tear-down](tests/integration/test_api_gateway.py#L108) removes any data injected for the tests and purges each queue in case they have messages inside them.
+It also deletes tests results from the DynamoDB table.

 To run the integration test, create the environment variable "AWS_SAM_STACK_NAME" with the name of the test stack, and execute the test.
+It is also important to assure that the AWS region is set properly in the enviroment (AWS_DEFAULT_REGION).

 ```shell
 # Set the environment variables AWS_SAM_STACK_NAME and AWS_DEFAULT_REGION